gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/evolutionary-algorithms-sports.md

 ## Generating candidate lineups

+Before we can crafting a lineup that is good, let's first solve the easier problem of generating a lineup that is theoretically rowable.

 ### Partitioning

-The first step in generating potential lineups is to figure out all the different ways we can fit rowers into boats.
+First, let's figure out all the different ways we can fit rowers into boats.
 The canonical form of this problem is a cousin of the <a href="https://en.wikipedia.org/wiki/Knapsack_problem" target="_blank">knapsack problem</a> called the <a href="https://en.wikipedia.org/wiki/Subset_sum_problem" target="_blank">subset sum problem</a>.

 We use dynamic programming to efficiently figure out all the ways we can pack a a given number of rowers into boats of specified sizes.